xRiskLab/xBooster/README.md

 For code contributions, please open a pull request.

 ## Version
-Current version: 0.2.3
+Current version: 0.2.4

 ## Changelog

 ### [0.2.4] - 2025-04-18
-- Changed the build distribution inpyproject.toml.
+- Changed the build distribution in pyproject.toml.

 ### [0.2.3] - 2025-04-18
-- Added support for CatBoost classificationmodels and switch to `uv` for packaging.
+- Added support for CatBoost classification models and switch to `uv` for packaging.
 - Python version requirement updated to 3.10-3.11.

 ### [0.2.2] - 2024-05-08